Error-induced extinction in a multi-type critical birth-death process: Discussion

-Throughout this paper, we have focused on the simplest $n$-type critical process, with zero death rate for all but the last cell type.
-The more general case including cell death, and arbitrary mutation and division rates can be found in Appendix~\ref{app:ndeath}.
-This could be relevant for particular applications, to model the effect of accumulating mutations with different division, mutation, and death rates, as long as all cell types have critical growth.
-Including intermediate types with sub-critical and super-critical growth remains a challenge for future work.
+We provide exact or asymptotic formulas for our model of EEX in time, including the evolution of population size, and the time of arrival and extinction of sub-populations.
+In Section \ref{sec:exs}, we discussed example applications of these formulas for studying EEX in microbes, in relation to experimental work.
+In particular, we showed that populations at the limit mutation rate that can accumulate a high number of mutations take longer to exhibit macroscopic changes in colony size than the number of generations that experiments usually track.
+Thus, even though such cell lines would eventually undergo error-induced extinction, this extreme fate would be predicted by analyzing colony growth.
+In order to identify colonies at the limit mutation rate, experiments should complement macroscopic measures with measures of genetic diversity such as the number of subclones.

-We provide a new mechanism for the error catastrophe: populations of cells that divide and mutate or die at the same rates, and have a maximal number of mutations tolerable.
+Apart from providing tools to quantitatively analyze and guide experimental design, the model provides theoretical insight into error-induced extinction.
+We propose a general mechanism for EEX: populations of cells that divide and mutate or die at the same rates and have a maximal number of mutations tolerable.
 In the context of cancer, this maximal number might represent the amount of DNA damage that can accumulate before being detected by the immune system \cite{schumacher2015neoantigens}.
-We provide exact or asymptotic formulas for our model of the error catastrophe in time, including the evolution of population size, and the time of arrival and extinction of sub-populations.
-We find that the modeled populations become dominated by cells carrying the maximal number of mutations, and thus loose genetic diversity.
+We find that the modeled populations become dominated by cells carrying the maximal number of mutations and thus lose genetic diversity.
 This is related to the idea that genetic instability results in extinction because populations cannot overcome selective barriers \cite{tejero2016theories, andor2017genomic, tilk2022most}.
-Another interesting behaviour is that populations undergoing error catastrophe reach a stationary phase before going extinct.
+Another interesting behaviour is that populations at the error threshold reach a stationary phase before going extinct.
 Stationary growth of cancer or bacteria populations is normally associated with having reached a carrying capacity (due to limited nutrients, etc.) \cite{gerlee2013model, tjorve2017use}.
 Our model shows that this macroscopic behaviour might be caused by mutational burden, in which case the fate of the population is drastically different, highlighting the importance of considering genetic structure when modeling population growth.
-As shown in previous work, the applications of multi-type critical processes extend beyond error catastrophe, e.g., to modeling infectious disease spread \cite{ak12}.